cga-harvard/USA-Excess-Deaths/README.md

-# USA-Excess-Deaths
+# USA Excess Deaths
-This is the official GitHub repository of the Excess Death team!
+In this repository, you can find all the data processing scripts and final data that is on the final dashboard at the following URL: https://tiny.cc/CGADeath.